How To Pass the KYC Process at Online Gambling Sites

 • Providing Documents in a Non-Approved Format: The instructions require a PDF or JPEG format, but you submit documents in a non-standard format like TIFF or BMP, which the system cannot process.

-• Failure to Provide Proof of Address: When asked to provide a utility bill as proof of address, your submit a bill that’s older than the allowed period (e.g., older than 3 months) or provide a bank statement that doesn't contain a full residential address.
+• Failure to Provide Proof of Address: When asked to provide a utility bill as proof of address, you must submit a bill older than the allowed period (e.g., older than 3 months) or provide a bank statement that doesn't contain a full residential address.

 • Not Following the Correct Selfie/Photo Requirements: The KYC process may ask you to take a selfie while holding your ID next to your face for identity matching.
-If you take a selfie without the ID, or if the photo is unclear (poor lighting, face not fully visible), the verification will likely fail.
+The verification will likely fail if you take a selfie without the ID or if the photo is unclear (poor lighting, face not fully visible).

 • Not Including Translations (When Required): If the submitted document is in a language not accepted by the KYC system and you don’t provide an official translation, the document may be rejected.

 • Ignoring State-Specific Document Requirements: In some cases, certain documents may be specific to certain states.
-For instance, a national passport might not be accepted for a state-specific online casino where they require a state-specific ID.
+For instance, a national passport might not be accepted for a state-specific online casino that requires a state-specific ID.

-Make sure to follow the instructions precisely to maximize the chances of clearing the KYC process in a timely manner.
-If you’re unlucky, the failure of submitting documents correctly is seen as a redflag and the operator takes precautionary measures where they ask for additional, complementary documentation.
-The longer it takes for your to clear the KYC, the longer it will take to withdraw funds or redeeming coins.
+Follow the instructions precisely to maximize your chances of clearing the KYC process on time.
+If you’re unlucky, the failure to submit documents correctly is seen as a red flag, and the operator takes precautionary measures when they ask for additional, complementary documentation.
+The longer it takes for you to clear the KYC, the longer it will take to withdraw funds or redeem coins.

 Guide to KYC Process US